+The allocation priorities were established through consultations with stakeholders and public meetings.
 The most significant obstacle for the City to address the underserved community needs is access to additional funding opportunities to develop additional or enhanced housing and community development activities.
 AP-38 Project Summary